thomaspurk/ml-demo-911/README.md

 # Demonstration ML Project

 This project demonstrates the workflows and technologies common to many machine learning (ML) projects.
-The focus is on stardard ML, as opposed to deep learning which uses neural networks.
+The focus is on standard ML, as opposed to deep learning which uses neural networks.
 It is inspired by the popular ["Emergency - 911 Calls"](https://www.kaggle.com/datasets/mchirico/montcoaler) dataset hosted on Kaggle.

 ### Simualted 911 Scenario